 If the person receiving the services exercises primary control over how the task is performed–instead of just naming the desired result–then an employee-employer relationship has been formed.

-California has adopted the so-called ABC test for determining whether a worker is an independent contractor or an employee.
-The ABC test presumptively considers all workers to be employees.
+California has adopted the so-called ABC test for determining worker status The ABC test presumptively considers all workers to be employees.
 However, a worker can be classified as an independent contractor if the employer establishes:

-- That the worker is free from the control and direction of the employer in connection with the performance of the work, both under the contract for the performance of the work and in fact;
+- That the worker is free from the control and direction of the employer’s business in connection with the performance of the work, both under the contract for the performance of the work and in fact;

 - That the worker performs work that is outside the usual course of the hiring entity’s business; and